SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 If you select a 'Chi2' value and click the *View Fits* button a graph of the residuals for that data set is displayed.
 Again, if you select multiple 'Chi2' values then all the residuals data will appear on one graph.
+Also see :ref:`Assessing_Fit_Quality`.

 Chain Fitting
 ^^^^^^^^^^^^^